zeptofine/Blender-Launcher-V2/docs/mkdocs/settings.md

 #### Enable High DPI Scaling

-:   Determines if **Blender Launcher** user interface will automatically scale based on the monitor's pixel density.
-To apply changes application should be restarted.
+:   Determines if the **Blender Launcher** user interface will automatically scale based on the monitor's pixel density.
+To apply changes, the application should be restarted.

 ### Notifications

 #### New Available Build

-:   Show OS notifications when new new builds of Blender are available in Downloads tab.
+:   Show OS notifications when new builds of Blender are available in the Downloads tab.

 #### Finished Downloading

-:   Show OS notifications when build finished downloading and added to Library tab.
+:   Show OS notifications when a build finished downloading and is added to the Library tab.

 #### Errors

-:   Show OS nitification when an error occur on the Blender Launcher
+:   Show OS notification when an error occurs on the Blender Launcher.

 ### Tabs

 #### Default Tab

-:   Set what tab of will be opened when **Blender Launcher** starts.
+:   Set which tab will be opened when **Blender Launcher** starts.

 #### Sync Library & Downloads

-:   Determines if pages of Library and Downloads tabs will be automatically matched between each over.
+:   Determines if the pages of Library and Downloads tabs will be automatically matched with each other.

 #### Default Library Page

-:   Sets what page of Library tab will be opened when **Blender Launcher** starts.
+:   Sets which page of the Library tab will be opened when **Blender Launcher** starts.

 #### Default Downloads Page

-:   Sets what page of Downloads tab will be opened when **Blender Launcher** starts.
+:   Sets which page of the Downloads tab will be opened when **Blender Launcher** starts.

 ## Connection

 ![alt text](imgs/settings_window_connection.png)

 ### Proxy